CVerner1/pureRGB-edited/README.md

+pureRGB-edited

+Slight edits to PureRGB, mainly changing front sprites for some mons

 # Pokémon PureRGB (PureRed, PureGreen, PureBlue)

 A purist's enhancement of Pokémon Red, Green, and Blue based on the pokered disassembly.